| SLOVENIA - Where is Slovenia and how do I get there? |

 numbers in recent years and recent stats show there is over

-DSL and Cable Broadband services are widely available and where
+Modem and Wireless services are widely available and where

 Siol (Telekom Slovenije) once dominated the market, new entities have joined the race